oaworks/oa-works/src/policies/terms.md

 OA.Works also provides links to or interacts with a wide variety of third-party websites, including interactive links to sites like social media via application programming interfaces (APIs).
 When you access third-party websites, you do so at your own risk.
 These other websites are not under the control of OA.Works, and you acknowledge that OA.Works is not responsible or liable for the content, functions, accuracy, legality, appropriateness, security or any other aspect of such websites or resources.
 The inclusion of any such link does not imply endorsement by OA.Works.

 All data and information provided on this site is for informational purposes only.
-While New Venture Fund and its Scholarly Publishing and Academic Research Coalition ("SPARC") project have used their best efforts to ensure that the information provided on this site is accurate and complete, they make no legal representations as to the accuracy, completeness, suitability or validity of any data or information on this site and will not be liable for any errors or omissions in this data and information or for any losses, injuries or damages arising from its display or use.
+While Code for Science & Society and OA.Works have used their best efforts to ensure that the information provided on this site is accurate and complete, they make no legal representations as to the accuracy, completeness, suitability or validity of any data or information on this site and will not be liable for any errors or omissions in this data and information or for any losses, injuries or damages arising from its display or use.
 All information is provided on an as-is basis.
-OA.Works is an initiative of the Scholarly Publishing and Academic Research
-Coalition ("SPARC"), a project of the New Venture Fund.
+OA.Works operates as a fiscally  of Code for Science & Society.

 ## Copyright/Intellectual Property